The Layers panel lets you work with layers (sets of pixels which can be edited separately) and groups of layers.

 Raster Layer is a basic layer type which allows applying brushes and filters.
 Other layers can be rasterized by using the Rasterize Layer command.

 Shape Layer is marked with a icon to the right of the layer name.
 This layer type is used to create and edit vector shapes.
-Click on the mark to open the Shape Layer settings panel.
-The layer is created automatically when using the Shape tool.
+Click the mark to open the Shape Layer settings panel.
+The layer is created automatically when using the shape tools.

 You can change the order of the layers by dragging them up and down in the panel.

 Right-clicking on a layer opens a menu of commands.
 The available menu items depend on the layer type and the number of selected layers.

 Blending Options opens the blending options dialog box.

 Duplicate creates a copy of the selected layer or group of layers.
 You can copy the layer to a new document as well as to an open document.
 The copy direction can be set in the dialog box.
 You can copy the selected layer or group of layers by dragging it with the mouse while holding down the Shift+Alt keys on Win (⇧+Options on Mac).

 Also, you can copy the layer to another image by moving the layer icon to the open document tab.

 Delete deletes the selected layer or group.

 Reveal All adds a transparent mask to the layer.
 The corresponding Control Panel command is Layers -> Layer Mask -> Reveal All.